The developers forum is used for announcements and discussion about DPF Manager.

 Command line interface

-After the parameters are read and verified in the launcher, these are passed to a controller, ConsoleController (for console mode) and ServerController (for server mode).
+After the parameters are read and verified in the launcher, these are passed to the specific controller, depending on the command to execute.
 In these controllers resides the logic of deciding what to do with the input parameters and send it to the specific module.

 First of all, a little explanation of what does each module: